What is IEMS?

 How do I register for this class?

 In order to ensure broad representation across colleges and departments, students will be asked to fill out a brief application.
 Click here to apply.
-The deadline for applications is Monday, October 31st at 11:59 PM.
+The deadline for applications is Monday, October 30th at 11:59 PM.
 Students will be notified of their selection for the course before Winter Quarter registration begins.
-Please note that the class will be smaller this year (40 students) so please apply on time as capacity will be tight.
+Please note that the class is smaller (40 students) so please apply on time as capacity will be tight.